 Causes of scaly skin Due to Life-threatening Conditions

 In some cases, scaly skin can be a symptom of a serious or life-threatening condition that should be evaluated immediately.
 These include rashes with high fever, enlargement of lymph nodes, and signs of deeper or widespread infection.

 How to Diagnose Scaly Skin?

+Before asking your self and doctor how to get rid of scaly skin, the doctor, at first, should know exactly if you are having a scaly skin or not.
 To diagnose your condition, your doctor will ask you several questions related to your scaly skin including:

 - How long have you had dry or scaly skin?